Showcase Terms And Conditions

 • All the above.

-There are a few things to consider preparing for this life-changing experience, and our production team is with you every step of the way.
+There are a few things to consider in preparing for this life-changing experience, and our production team is with you every step of the way.

 Our goal is to prepare all participating artists in the Battle of the Teal program for the showcase’s review process.
 We strive to provide a healthy, educational, and enriching experience to those we serve.
 If you have selected to receive feedback from the adjudication panel, you will receive the feedback once the scoring is complete.
 All feedback is meant to be a helpful and positive learning experience and help artists work on their strengths and weaknesses and improve their craft.
 All feedback is intended to be unbiased.
 Feedback are opinions of the elected adjudication panel members based on their expertise and predetermined criteria.